 COCIR members are actively engaged in standardisation at national, european and international level.
 At international level, and since 2008, COCIR has obtained a type A Liaison with IEC TC 62 and is a member of the CENELEC BT since 2005 at European level.

 COCIR became member of BIAC in 2010.
-COCIR members actively contribute to the work delivered at BIAC level (the Business and Industry Advisory Committee) in front of the OECD Health Committee.
-COCIR Secretary General chairs since May 2010 the BIAC Task Force on Health Policy.
+COCIR members actively contribute to the work delivered at Business at OECD level (the Business and Industry Advisory Committee) in front of the OECD Health Committee.

 COCIR has brought the concept of Integrating the Healthcare Enterprise (IHE) in Europe since 2000 and continues to sponsor IHE Europe established as a separate non-profit organisation since April 2008.
 COCIR cooperate also with Personal Connected Care Alliance.